Turkic migration: Bulgar

 The Bulgars, also known as the Onogur-Bulgars or Onogundurs, occupied the Black Sea Kuban steppe zone sometime during the 5th century.
 It would be in 480, while serving as allies of Byzantine Emperor Zeno, that the Bulgars are first mentioned.
 John of Nikiû (fl.
-680-690) wrote about Vitalian (Roman general and consul, died 520) in his "Chronicle of John, bishop of Nikiu": "Vitalian withdrew into the province of Bulgaria."
+680–690) wrote about Vitalian (Roman general and consul, died 520) in his "Chronicle of John, bishop of Nikiu": "Vitalian withdrew into the province of Bulgaria."
 By the 7th century, they were under the rule of the Avars, who they revolted against in 635 under the leadership of Kubrat.
 Prior to this, Kubrat had made an alliance with Heraclius of the Byzantine Empire.
 He was baptized in 619.
 Kubrat died in the 660s and his territory, Old Great Bulgaria, was divided between his five sons.

 One of them, the elder brother Batbayan stayed and was subjugated by the Khazars.

 Another one, Kotrag, following the death of his father, began to extend the influence of his Bulgars to the Volga River.
 He is remembered as the founder of Volga Bulgaria.

 Another of the sons named Kuber headed to Pannonia where he revolted against the Pannonian Avars and migrated to Thessalonika by 679.

 Alcek was allegedly a son of Kubrat and led the Bulgars to Ravenna that later settled the lands of the Longobard Kingdom in the villages of Gallo Matese, Sepino, Boiano and Isernia in the Matese mountains of southern Italy.

-Asparuh was the first ruler of the First Bulgarian Empire., the first state that the Roman empire recognised in the Balkans and the first time it legally surrendered claims to part of its Balkan dominions.
+Asparuh was the first ruler of the First Bulgarian Empire, the first state the Roman empire recognised in the Balkans and the first time it legally surrendered claims to part of its Balkan dominions.
 In 680 the Byzantine Emperor Constantine IV (r.
 668–685), having recently defeated the Arabs, led an expedition at the head of a huge army and fleet to drive off the Bulgars but suffered a disastrous defeat at the hands of Asparuh at Onglos, a swampy region in or around the Danube Delta where the Bulgars had set a fortified camp.
 The Bulgars advanced south, crossed the Balkan Mountains and invaded Thrace.
 In 681, the Byzantines were compelled to sign a humiliating peace treaty, forcing them to acknowledge Bulgaria as an independent state, to cede the territories to the north of the Balkan Mountains and to pay an annual tribute.